Propaganda through media: Social media

 With the widespread use of social media platforms, they have become powerful tools for propaganda.
 Propaganda is promoted on social media by dozens of governments.
 The Economist reported that in 2020, 81 countries waged "organized disinformation campaigns", up from 27 in 2017.
 Another element that makes social media effective for sharing propaganda is that it can reach many people with little effort and users can filter the content to remove content they do not want while retaining what they would like to see.
 This ease of use can be used by ordinary people as well as government agencies and politicians, who can take advantage of the platforms to spread "junk" news in favor of their cause.

+In the digital age, propaganda has expanded significantly through social media and online platforms.
+Information can spread rapidly across networks, often reaching large audiences in a short period of time.

+Research from the Pew Research Center indicates that a large portion of the public now consumes news through social media, increasing the potential for exposure to persuasive and misleading content.

+Digital environments also allow for targeted messaging, where content can be tailored to specific audiences.
+This has raised concerns about misinformation, echo chambers, and the amplification of biased or unverified information.

 Facebook

 Syria

 The Facebook pages of Syrian President Bashar al-Assad and the National Coalition of Syrian Revolution and Opposition Forces in 2013 and 2014, uses images to promote their agendas relating to politics during the conflicts following 2011 uprisings in Syria.
 Their government uses visual frames to help support the image that President Assad is a "fearless leader protecting its people and that life has continued normally through Syria," and to help strengthen the images of the violence and sufferings of the civilians caused by the Assad regime.